We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 The methods you use depend on many factors, including the size of your team, the typical volume of information they deal with daily, the signal-to-noise ratio of that information, and the processes you have in place to keep the team updated.

-Want to take your ticket automation to the next level?
+Want to take your ticket automation — for escalations and other common scenarios — to the next level?

 The Zendesk ChatGPT automation offers a few features that could streamline the escalation process even more by:

-Automatically categorizing incoming tickets and detecting customer sentiment, which you could use to flag urgent issues.
+Automatically categorizing incoming tickets and detecting customer sentiment, which you could use to flag urgent tickets.

-Using a few custom prompts that enable you to draft responses and adapt to your use case.
+Using a few custom prompts that enable you to draft responses to escalated tickets.

 Optimize your escalation system with Swifteq